Order now from Los Amigos Books!

 -The BookLife Prize

-The newest resident of the home is Kacey, a nonbinary teen who’s been kicked out by parents who reject their identity.
-When Willa and Kacey discover a hidden set of diaries written by Mercy’s dead aunt, they unintentionally dig up a dark history that will forever change the kids’ future—for better or worse.
+Eleven-year-old Willa Johnson moved to the Southern Ohio Children’s Home after her mom died from an overdose.
+The old mansion is a safe haven in her small town for orphans affected by the opioid crisis, but the overburdened home teeters on the edge of financial ruin.
+The newest resident is Kacey, a nonbinary teen kicked out by parents who reject their identity.
+Willa and Kacey bond over the discovery of hidden diaries and unintentionally dig up a dark history that will forever change the kids’ future—for better or worse.

 Find me on social media